Foramen ovale (skull): Variation

-Similar to other foramina, the foramen ovale differs in shape and size throughout the natural life.
-The earliest perfect ring-shaped formation of the foramen ovale was observed in the 7th fetal month and the latest in 3 years after birth, in a study using over 350 skulls.In a study conducted on 100 skulls, the foramen ovale was divided into 2 or 3 components in 4.5% of the cases.
+In a study conducted on 100 skulls, the foramen ovale was divided into 2 or 3 components in 4.5% of the cases.
 The borders of the foramen in some skulls were also irregular and rough.
 This may suggest, based on radiological images, the presence of morbid changes, which might be the sole anatomical variation in the foramina ovalia of humans.

 In newborn, the foramen ovale is about 3.85 mm and in the adults about 7.2 mm in length.
 The average maximal length is about 7.48 mm and its average minimal length is 4.17 mm in the adult.
 The width extends from 1.81 mm in the newborn to 3.7 mm in adults.